Wen Kezheng: Career

 At Nanjing National Conservatory, Wen studied with Russian vocal professor Vladimir Shushlin, graduating in 1950.
 Unable to return home to Beijing due to the civil unrest, Wen was forced to remain in Nanjing and, through the recommendation of a friend, became the choir conductor at Gulou Christian Church (zh).
 Wu Yi-fang, then the president of Jinling Women's College and a church member, heard him sing and hired him to teach music at the college, where he met his future wife Wang Qiu.
 They moved to Shanghai in 1952 after he took up a teaching position at Shanghai Conservatory of Music, thus beginning a lifelong affiliation with the institution.

 Wen continued a prolific career as a performer and established himself as a representative opera singer of the newly founded Republic.
 However, his career came to a halt due to the Cultural Revolution.
-Like many other fellow classical musicians, including soprano Zhou Xiaoyan, Wen and his wife were sent to the countryside as part of the Land Reform Movement.
+Like many other fellow classical musicians, including soprano Zhou Xiaoyan, Wen and his wife were "sent down" and forced to leave Shanghai.
 The couple were sent to Fuyang, Anhui, then still a rural area mostly dependent on agriculture and light industry.
 Wen was forbidden to practice operatic singing, apparently because it was deemed "too Western".
 In a 2020 interview with Cao Kefan, Wang revealed that her husband resorted to shouting as a substitute for warming up his vocal cords.
 Another anecdote exists which tells of Wen finding various excuses to defy the Red Guards and practice singing, including rallying workers at the factory he was working at into singing patriotic songs; so popular was he with the other laborers that they protected him whenever the Red Guards tried to beat him up.
 When the ban on classical music was lifted, husband and wife returned to Shanghai and resumed performing together and teaching.
 They made their home in Jing'an District and would frequently welcome both conservatory students and some of the country's most illustrious classical musicians.